-Metagenomi, Inc., is a corporation for tax purposes and is subject to income taxes.
-Prior to the Reorganization, Metagenomi, Inc. was a wholly owned subsidiary of Metagenomi Technologies LLC.
+The wholly owned subsidiary of Metagenomi Technologies, LLC, Metagenomi Inc., is a corporation for tax purposes and is subject to income taxes.
 We recognized income tax expense for the year ended December 31, 2022 and for the nine months ended September 30, 2022 and 2023 for domestic federal and state income taxes.
-After giving effect to this offering, Metagenomi, Inc. continues as the surviving corporation.
+After giving effect to this offering, Metagenomi, Inc. will continue as the surviving corporation.